quixotically/Chess/README.md

 ## How to play

-1. Open your terminal application.
+1. Open your terminal application and navigate to the Chess folder.
 2. Type "ruby lib/game.rb" (without quotes) and press enter.
 3. To make the pieces easier to see, increase the font size of your terminal window.
-4. Control+c in Mac Terminal to exit prematurely.
+4. Type 'e' at the prompt that confirms moves to exit prematurely.

 ## Dependencies and Technologies